nx-boat-tools/nx-boat-tools/packages/common/README.md

 # OR, for production...

-nx run example:build:production # will call lint, then buildSrc, and lastly special
+nx run example:build:production # will call setup first, then lint and buildSrc, and lastly special
 ```

 #### Using Stages